jorgemspereira/Flood-Severity-Estimation/README.md

 [here](https://drive.google.com/open?id=1pHF-fClkc27zk0lNJX4i1LOyywkQM07a) and the files for the EU-DEM [here](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1?tab=download).

-These files needed to be placed ain the folder as described below.
+These files needed to be placed in the folder as described below.

 ```
 project